AbhiramReddyD/MyAppStore/README.md

 I'm a beginner in Flutter and I simply made a Gmail clone This was my Submission for the Flutter Challenge April 2019

-## Certificate earned for Flutter Subission
+## Certificate earned for Flutter Submission
 [<img src="https://github.com/AbhiramReddyD/FlutterContest/blob/master/cert.png" height="450" width="600">](https://www.credential.net/ee83a799-2c07-49a7-a462-14f77de72c8f?key=62a1766e79231f8f05046b8b5a63a27fcbe98a4b0b181192e87f28818eb45be0)

 ## Gmail Clone